 We would be delighted if you would join our mailing group, 'Friends of Cookham Surgery'.
 We can then email you newsletters, as they are produced, (which vastly reduces the cost of distribution and our carbon footprint).
 In addition, you will receive details of Public Health evenings, organised by the PPG, and information about medical services and any changes and news at the Medical Centre.

-To join the mailing list, please e-mail our chairman firstname.lastname@example.org
+To join the mailing list, please e-mail firstname.lastname@example.org

 You can, of course, unsubscribe at any time by advising the same e-mail address.